Operation: To Fool A Hawke, Chap. 2

 "Well, Mrs. Hawke," Mr. Conrad said, "and I certainly hope you still are Mrs. Hawke when this is over with—if I've learned one thing about you since you started in this class, it's that once you've made up your mind about something, it's nigh onto impossible to change it.
 So, all I'm going to say is—good luck—because I think you're going to need it."

-You have no idea, I thought as I began preparing what I'd say to my husband, to try to convince him that our marriage was really over.
+You have no idea.
+I simply nodded at him and said, "You're right," as I began preparing what I'd say to my husband, to try to convince him that our marriage was really over.

 So I stood there earlier this morning, with our kids at my side, and told String that, after almost ten years of marriage, I was leavin' him, and as I'd expected, he was angry.
 I stuck to the script I'd written out after class on Friday, though, telling String I was sick of feeling like my life was in danger every time I climbed in Airwolf (which was fib number one), and that I was sick of bein' kidnapped and used for bait every time somebody wanted to get to Hawke and Airwolf—which I guessed was true enough—but I added that I was tired of Hawke brooding all the time (which was fib number two.)
 Yeah, he still broods occasionally, especially right after Dom passed away a couple of years ago, but he's gotten so much better since we've been married, and become parents.
 I decided a long time ago, before we got married, that meeting me was probably the best thing to happen to String, even though he refused to acknowledge it for so long.
 I know for a fact that meeting him, even under the circumstances that it happened, was the best thing that ever happened to me, no question about it.
 Heck, if I hadn't met him, I'd probably be dead—either because of Bogan and his boys, or I would have died when the plane I was on tryin' to get home for Erin's wedding got hijacked—so, yeah, I think meeting Stringfellow Hawke qualifies as the best thing that ever happened to me.
+'Course, String always says that if he'd never met me, I never would've been on that plane in the first place, 'cause I never would've left Texas to come lookin' for him, and I guess I can understand that thinking—but that doesn't mean I've gotta like it—and, I don't.
 And, like I said before—in my not so humble opinion, meeting me was the best thing that ever happened to Stringfellow Hawke—even if it did take that stubborn mule almost two years to realize it.

 I saw the tears in String's eyes when I said, "Goodbye, Hawke," and turned with our kids to walk down the dock to get into the helicopter, and I felt myself wishing I hadn't decided to do this.
-I shoulda done somethin' simpler, I remembered thinking to myself, like putting a whoopee cushion on his chair in Airwolf, or somethin'.
+I shoulda done somethin' simpler, I remembered thinking, like putting a whoopee cushion on his chair in Airwolf, or somethin'.
 All the same, I gotta admit somethin'—I was biting my tongue all the way to the helicopter, 'cause I was so ready to bust out laughing.
-I can't believe it, I thought as I started up the helicopter and lifted off the dock—the same dock where we took our wedding vows—but he bought it.
+I can't believe it, but he bought it.
+I started up the helicopter and lifted off the dock—the same dock where we took our wedding vows.
 He bought it hook, line, and sinker.
 At least, I think he did.
-I finally asked the kids if they thought their daddy had bought what I'd done, and Saoirse Marie said she thought so, but thought that what I was doin' to String was really mean...which, in all honesty, it was.
-I'll be lucky if he doesn't throw me out—for real—when this is all over, I thought.
+I finally asked the kids if they thought their daddy had bought what I'd done, and Saoirse Marie said she thought so, but thought that what I was doin' to String was really mean; which, in all honesty, it was.
+I'll be lucky if he doesn't throw me out—for real—when this is all over.
 I've gotta admit, when he screamed, "Dammit, they're my kids, too, Cait!"
 I was more frightened of Stringfellow Hawke than I'd ever been—even that first time I flew in Airwolf with him, and almost blew us both to Kingdom Come when I accidentally armed a Hellfire missile without deploying the ADF pods.
 I mean, in the time I've known Hawke, I've been kidnapped, hijacked, held at gunpoint, tied up, almost raped, shot at, almost shot down, and almost killed more times than I like to think about—but I've never felt fear the way I did when String screamed at me like that.
 I really didn't know what String was gonna do—and even though I'm a black belt in karate, seeing my husband, the man I love more than anything in this world, that angry at me scared me half to death.
 I didn't know if he'd take his anger out on me or our kids.
 And that, quite frankly, terrified me.
 He calmed down quick, though, and apologized for yelling at us, which, given the circumstances, was about all I could expect him to do.

 By the time I'd landed at Santini Air, I was really having serious second thoughts about what I'd just done.
-Little late, I thought, but I suppose hindsight is 20-20.
+Little late, but I suppose hindsight is 20-20.
 I dunno why I headed to the hangar—it was the weekend, after all, and the hangar was closed until Monday—but when I glanced at the fuel gauge, I knew I'd need to refuel the helicopter at some point—if I decided I had the guts to go home and face my husband, after what I'd done to him.
-Even Mr. Conrad warned me what I was doin' was a bad idea—and I shoulda listened to him, I thought sadly.
+Even Mr. Conrad warned me what I was doin' was a bad idea—and I shoulda listened to him, dang it.

-String's probably hurtin' more right now than he ever has, I thought.
-I mean, I know all the stories about how his parents, his old girlfriend Kelly, and Gabrielle all died, not to mention the fact that Dom was gone, too, and how much each of those hurt String...but this is different, I thought, 'cause String knows that I'm not dead, but I've just walked out of his life, forever.
+String's probably hurtin' more right now than he ever has.
+I mean, I know all the stories about how his parents, his old girlfriend Kelly, and Gabrielle all died, not to mention the fact that Dom was gone, too, and how much each of those hurt String...but this is different, 'cause String knows that I'm not dead, but I've just walked out of his life, forever.
 At least, that's what he's thinkin' right now, I'm sure, I thought as I set the chopper down.
 If I know my husband, he's either sitting on the front porch, or out on his favorite spot on the dock, with his cello, playing one of them Prokofiev pieces.
-The ones that depress me no end, I thought sadly.
+The ones that depress me no end.
+As sad as I felt, it was almost as if I was hearing one of those pieces, even though I knew that was impossible.
+After all, String's the one with the super-sensitive hearing, I thought.
+Just then, Sally Anne's voice roused me out of my thoughts.

 "What are we gonna do, Mommy?"
 Sally Anne demanded.